 DD Ranch Pumpkin Patch | October

 Your experience along the High Desert Food Trail should not end when you leave the area.
-We encourage you to bring a taste of your journey back home to share with friends and family as a reminder of the bounty available in Central Oregon.
+Bring a taste of your journey back home to share with friends and family as a reminder of Central Oregon’s bounty.

 Learn more and plan your trip to Central Oregon at visitcentraloregon.com.
 Read up on how to explore the High Desert Food Trail.